Stalin Society: Views on excess mortality during Stalin’s leadership

-The Stalin Society puts forward unconventional views on certain events that took place in the Soviet Union under Stalin's leadership.
-The Holodomor, a famine that killed millions of Ukrainians in 1932–33, is said to have resulted from poor weather conditions and sabotage by rich peasants.
-The belief that Stalin intentionally brought the famine about in order to break the Ukrainian national spirit is attributed to 1930s anti-Soviet propaganda perpetuated by Ukrainian nationalists and McCarthyists.
+The Stalin Society upholds traditional Soviet views on a number of controversial events that took place in the Soviet Union under Stalin's leadership.
+The Holodomor, a famine that killed millions of Ukrainians in 1932–33 and which was part of the Soviet famine of 1930–1933, is said to have resulted from poor weather conditions and sabotage by rich peasants.
+The belief that Stalin intentionally brought the Holodomor about in order to break the Ukrainian national spirit is attributed to 1930s anti-Soviet propaganda perpetuated by Ukrainian nationalists and McCarthyists.
 The Great Purge, a campaign of political repression in the Soviet Union in 1936–38, is regarded as a fair legal process designed to thwart an anti-Soviet coup, for which the numbers of imprisoned and dead have been exaggerated by anti-Soviet propagandists.
 The Katyn massacre, a mass execution of Polish figures in 1940, is said to have been committed by Nazi German forces who captured Polish prisoners of war held by the Soviets.
 Nazi propaganda is said to have been responsible for its attribution to the Soviets.

-The responsibility for these events is generally ascribed to the NKVD during the time of Stalin's leadership, but articles published online by the Stalin Society deny this, citing Nikolai Yezhov, and not Stalin as responsible.